Article: The Truth About Cotton: Why 100% Cotton Isn’t the Same as 100% Organic Cotton

 What It Means for Your Skin

-This is where the difference becomes personal.
+This is where the difference becomes personal — and where most people feel it most directly.

 Organic cotton, processed without toxic chemical treatments, presents none of this residue risk.
 For people with sensitive skin, eczema, allergies, or young children, the difference is not theoretical — it is felt.
 And for anyone who values knowing what is actually touching their skin for a third of their life, it matters regardless.